 Just past the previous NPC, Shotgun finds a woman selling flowers.
-Surprisingly, the flower girl doesn’t appear to be Aeirth, which seems so unlike the BC we’re going to get to know over the rest of the story, since BC never passes up the chance to make a cameo, but I guess they only wanted to give Aerith the one cameo she’ll have later in the game?
+Surprisingly, the flower girl doesn’t appear to be Aeirth, which seems so unlike the BC we’re going to get to know over the rest of the story, which would never passes up the chance to make a cameo!
+I guess they only wanted to give Aerith the one cameo she’ll have later in the game?
 In fact, if this woman isn’t Aerith, where’d she get the flowers?
 High import costs?
 In any event, the flower girl says Rude bought a big bouquet from her and then said something about going to a certain bar.

 After finding the bar, Shotgun spots Rude and ducks behind a decorative tree before he can spot her.
 Rude is meeting with a woman in a green dress, seemingly on a date!
 Rude soon identifies the woman as Chelsea, and we do a time skip, Shotgun stuck behind the tree for a whole two hours.
 A true professional, she doesn’t even complain about it!
 Chelsea and Rude talk briefly about work (it’s not clear initially if Chelsea knows his real job) and then head off, Chelsea with a walk animation and Rude at full sprint, because that’s all the devs had to work with.

-Before the day can end however, we get another cutscene.
-This time, Reno tracks Rude to the bar, where the conversation between Rude and Chelsea turns awkward for partially unclear reasons.
+We get another cutscene before the day ends and we get our checkpoint.
+This time, Reno tracks Rude to the bar and eavesdrops, where the conversation between Rude and Chelsea turns awkward for unclear reasons.
 Rude tells Chelsea she doesn’t have to lie to him, but she doesn’t take the opportunity, and instead admits to a mostly-unrelated little white lie and pretends that it caused their hang-up.
 Rude is clearly disappointed that she didn’t tell the whole truth, but their awkward pause is interrupted by the barkeeper.
 Two hours later, Rude gets up to go to the bathroom, leaving his phone behind in the process.
 Chelsea examines it, and the player gets to read her thoughts as she admits she, “Can’t go through with it.”
 Rude soon returns, and asks Chelsea to meet him at the decorated tree on Christmas Eve, as he has something he wants to tell her there.
 Chelsea is initially excited, but then turns awkward and leaves on her own, Reno on her tail.

 After a break to save, we cut ahead to the 24th, where we have a near-repeat of the opening scene on the previous two days.
 I’m not sure why the devs chose to do this scene three times with 1-to-1 dialogue.
-I know people have their habits, but the characters go so far as to imply that their missions earlier on each day were basically identical, and that seems unlikely.
+I know people have their habits, but the characters go so far as to imply that their missions each day were basically identical, and that seems unlikely.
 Things finally change up when Rude attempts to leave, and Reno reveals that they know about Chelsea, advising him to break it off with her.
-Reno’s about to reveal that she’s a spy, when Rude surprises both of them by revealing that he already knows, though he refuses to say anything further about his actions.
+Reno’s about to reveal that she’s a spy, when Rude surprises both of them by revealing that he already knows, though he refuses to say anything further about his actions (indeed, he doesn’t specify that Chelsea is a spy either, and so Shotgun remains out of the loop).
 Personally, I like the clues that Rude knew what he was doing, like how, as a professional, he probably wouldn’t have left his phone exposed, and also he was somewhat needlessly in the sewers earlier on, presumably looking for Chelsea’s contact or clues about him.